 2. Source of Vitamin C

 It is known that hibiscus tea contains arich amount of vitamin C,that also acts as an antioxidant.
 By consuming 100 grams of hibiscus tea, you will obtain 30 percent of the daily requirement of vitamin C as well.
 Vitamin C is a vital mineral that has a role in maintaining the body’s immune system.
 It also helps to prevent the presence of bacteria, viruses, and pathogens in the body.
-Not only for that, vitamin C is beneficial in promoting beautiful and healthy skin for sure.
+Not only that, vitamin C is beneficial in promoting beautiful and healthy skin for sure.
 Thus, if you want to achieve the excellent benefits of vitamin C, then having hibiscus tea may be a good option.

 3. Source of Antioxidants